jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    ``1`` TCP_RETRY: |TS| first UDP, retries with TCP if UDP response is truncated.
    ``2`` TCP_ONLY:  |TS| always talks to nameservers over TCP.
    ===== ======================================================================

+.. ts:cv:: CONFIG proxy.config.dns.max_tcp_continuous_failures INT 10

+   If DNS connection mode is TCP_RETRY, set the threshold of the continuous TCP query failures count for the TCP connection, reset the TCP connection immediately if the continuous TCP query failures conut over the threshold.
+If the threshold is 0 (or less than 0) we close this feature.

+.. ts:cv:: CONFIG proxy.config.dns.max_dns_in_flight INT 2048

+   Maximum inflight DNS queries made by |TS| at any given instant

+.. ts:cv:: CONFIG proxy.config.dns.lookup_timeout INT 20

+   Time to wait for a DNS response in seconds.

+.. ts:cv:: CONFIG proxy.config.dns.retries INT 5

+   Maximum number of retries made by |TS| on a given DNS query

 .. ts:cv:: CONFIG proxy.config.dns.local_ipv4 STRING NULL